informalsystems/hermes/CONTRIBUTING.md

    2. All crates' `lib.rs` files documentation references' `html_root_url`
       parameters must point to the new version.
    3. Every reference to Hermes version in the [guide](./guide).

-4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
+4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and is up-to-date and coherent.
 Fix any potential issues here and push them to the release PR.
 5. Mark the PR as **Ready for Review** and incorporate feedback on the release.
 6. Once approved, merge the PR.
 7. Pull `master` and run the [`release.sh`](./scripts/release.sh) script.
    If any problem arises, submit a new PR, get it merged to `master` and try again.
-   The reason for not releasing straight from the release branch, and therefore losing the ability to fix publishing problems as they arise, is that we would like the embedded metadata of the published crates, namely the Git commit at which the release was done, to match the Git commit on the `master` branch which will be tagged.
+   The reason for not releasing straight from the release branch, and therefore losing the ability to fix publishing-related problems as they arise, is that we would like the embedded metadata of the published crates, namely the Git commit at which the release was done, to match the Git commit on the `master` branch which will be tagged.
    [See this article][crates.io-security] for a more in-depth explanation.